Optimal testing in a class of nonregular models: General case

-$\nabla_{\theta}g(a_{j},\theta_{0})>0$, $\sup_{\beta\in\mathcal{N}}\left\Vert \nabla_{\theta}g(a_{j},\theta)\right\Vert <\infty$, and $\Pr\{X=a_{j}\}>0$ for each $j=1,\ldots,L$. \end{description} \end{asm}
+$\nabla_{\theta}g(a_{j},\theta_{0})>0$ and $\sup_{\beta\in\mathcal{N}}\left\Vert\nabla_{\theta}g(a_{j},\theta)\right\Vert<\infty$ for each $j=1,\ldots,L$. \end{description} \end{asm}

-As specified in Assumption \ref{asm:nui} (i), we focus on the case where covariates are discrete variables.
-Assumption \ref{asm:nui} (ii) requires that the nuisance parameters $\gamma$ and the alternative value $\bar{h}$ to construct our NLR statistics below can be estimated at the $\sqrt{n}$ rate.
-For example, based on an auxiliary sample independent from $(Y^{n},X^{n})$, $\gamma$ can be estimated by the maximum likelihood and $\bar{h}$ can be estimated by the method of moments.
-This assumption enables us to focus on a neighborhood to establish the weak convergence in Lemma $\text{\ref{lem:weak_conv_nui}}$ below.
-Since $\check{h}_{n}$ and $\gamma_{n}$ are independent from the main sample $(Y^{n},X^{n})$, we can argue the weak convergence in a straightforward way even after conditioning on the concentration to the neighborhood.
+As specified in Assumption \ref{asm:nui} (i), we focus on the case where covariates are discrete variables as in \citet{hirano2003asymptotic}.
+Assumption \ref{asm:nui} (ii) imposes standard $\sqrt{n}$-rate conditions for the regular nuisance parameter and the alternative value.
+For example, $\gamma$ may be estimated by maximum likelihood, while $\hat{h}_{n}$ may be constructed by plugging estimators of the relevant population quantities into the expression for $\bar{h}$.
 Assumption \ref{asm:nui} (iii) lists boundedness and smoothness conditions on the functions $f$ and $g$.